Trent Reznor: “The Downward Spiral Beat The Shit Out Of Me”

 By then, (Michael) Trent Reznor, a classically trained pianist, had long since shed the anonymity of his small-town upbringing in Mercer, Pittsburgh (“Going to McDonald’s was our big event,” he joked).
 He went on to work as a studio-hand, making coffee and cleaning the toilets.
 Next, he changed the world, forging industrial music – by fusing pulsing electronica with scuzzy metal – via Nine Inch Nails on their 1989 debut, Pretty Hate Machine.
 He did it in a way that shocked the world, with the extreme S&M video to Happiness In Slavery finding itself banned on these shores.

 But it was the album born in 10050 Cielo Drive that made Trent Reznor and Nine Inch Nails household names.
 Upon its release, it would storm to Number One in the American charts, going on to sell millions of copies.
-And this year, that album, The Downward Spiral, turns 20 [today, 25!].
+And this year, that album, The Downward Spiral, turns 20 [it has since turned 26 – Ed].
 Two decades on, this 14-track, purgatorial, harrowing barrage of industrial noise remains the most resolutely anti-commercial record to ever go mainstream.
 Not that it was easy, mind.

 Ask Trent Reznor today if there will be any special Downward Spiral celebrations from his end and his answer is emphatically short.